Phone

 Bilateral Investment Treaties in Foreign Investment Law

 Investment activities require legal security and reliable guarantees to protect assets.
-In the absence of international agreements ensuring the protection of foreign investments, investors are generally reluctant to invest in foreign jurisdictions.
+In the absence of international agreements that protect foreign investments, investors are generally reluctant to invest in foreign jurisdictions.
 Domestic regulations alone are often insufficient to provide adequate protection.
 International agreements, by virtue of their binding legal nature, provide foreign investors with assurance that their investments will remain protected and that compensation will be available in the event of non-commercial risks.

 Process of Concluding and Implementing Investment Treaties in Iran